“It’s critical that we protect the economic health

 Specifically, the Bill

 replenishes emergency funding for the Paycheck Protection Program (PPP),

 which provides critical small business loans and grants.
 Funding for this

 program, recently depleted, allows businesses to keep workers on payroll during

 the quarantine.
-Secretary of the Treasury Steven Mnuchin estimated that the PPP
+Secretary of the Treasury Steven Munchin estimated that the PPP

 has already saved more than 30 million American jobs.

 to funding for small businesses, this legislation also supports hospitals and